leannep/docker-lsst_scipipe/README.md

 Usage
 -----

-Build the image from the Dockerfile.
+- Build the image from the Dockerfile.

- Default to the latest weekly tag if no tag is passed.
+    - Default to the latest weekly tag if no tag is passed.
     * docker build -t leanne/lsst .

- Specify a TAG
+     - Or specify a TAG explicitly
     * docker build -t leanne/lsst . --build-arg LSST_TAG=d_latest

-Start the starts the container in the background (detached mode) and leave running.
+- Start the starts the container in the background (detached mode) and leave running.
 * docker-compose up -d

-Connect to the running container with a bash shell
+- Connect to the running container with a bash shell
 * docker exec -it lsst /bin/bash -l

-Stops and remove the containers, networks, volumes, and images, etc
+- Stop and remove the containers, networks, volumes, and images, etc
 * docker-compose down